 Or, book a tour

 Even though it’s best to allow plenty of time to fully explore the market, if you are short of time, a tour might be a good idea.
-There are a number of walking food tours of the area, but food expert and writer Celia Brooks is the only one officially licensed to conduct tours there.
+There are a number of walking food tours of the area, but food expert Celia Brooks is the only one officially licensed to conduct tours there.
 In fact, the guided tour was her own idea and creation!